jeserkin/Ticket-System/README.txt

 	- Now the data should be cached and you can start using the application.
 5. FINISHED
 	- Try the application on your default webpage URL: 'http://your_webpage_address.your_domain_zone/'

+If you have any questions or would like to consult before fork, just let me know:
+	Skype: netjunky_admin
+	Twitter: netjunky88